aissah/aissah.github.io/index.md

 #
 layout: home
 ---
-Hello and welcome!
-I'm Hafiz, a passionate graduate student dedicated to pushing the boundaries of seismic data compression and processing efficiency.
-Here at my personal website, I'm thrilled to share insights, updates, and resources related to my ongoing research endeavors.

 I am currently pursuing my graduate studies in Computational and Applied Mathematics at Colorado School of Mines.
-With a background in [Your Field/Area of Expertise], I am deeply fascinated by the intersection of data compression, numerical analysis, and computational geophysics.
+With a background in global seismology and mathematics, I am deeply fascinated by the intersection of data compression, numerical analysis, and computational geophysics.
 My academic journey is driven by a relentless curiosity to unravel the complexities of seismic data and devise innovative solutions to enhance processing workflows.

 <!-- {% highlight ruby %}
 def print_hi(name)